 Transition to Smaller, More Efficient Engines: Using smaller engines can help fleets meet operational needs without downgrading vehicle class.
 Some fleets choose to switch from 6-cylinder to 4-cylinder engines to help reduce fuel use and emissions.
 In many cases, the new, smaller engine can have nearly the same horsepower as the older, larger engine.

 Choose Lighter Vehicles: When purchasing new vehicles, look for opportunities to reduce vehicle weight.
-Lightweight materials, such as aluminum frames, and smaller components can improve fuel economy by up to 2% for every 100 pounds of weight reduced.
-Also try to avoid unnecessarily large body configurations and heavy accessories.
+Lightweight materials, such as aluminum frames, and smaller components can reduce a vehicle’s fuel consumption.
+For example, a 10% reduction in vehicle weight can improve fuel economy by 6%-8%.
+Also, try to avoid unnecessarily large body configurations and heavy accessories.

 Use Alternative Fuels and Vehicles: Alternative fuel and fuel-efficient advanced vehicles can reduce or eliminate petroleum use and can be economical options for many fleets.
 Cost savings from vehicle maintenance, operation, and fuel use often offset higher purchase prices.

 Fleet managers can blend the strategies that will provide them the greatest benefit.